JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

 </p></div>
 ```

-If we want to update some packages (for example, because the new version was released), we can do it using the `update` keyword followed by the package name.
+If we want to update some packages (for example, because the new version was released), we can use the `update` keyword followed by the package name.

 ```julia
 (@v1.5) pkg> update Example
 ```

 Note that, in this case, even the unregistered packages are update based on their name.
-The difference between managing the registered and the unregistered package is only during installation.
+The difference between managing the registered and the unregistered packages is only during installation.
 If the package name is not provided, all installed packages will be updated.

 Sometimes it is very useful to disallow updating of some package.
 It can be done using the `pin` command.
 A pinned package will never be updated.

 ```julia
 (@v1.5) pkg> pin Example BSON